kddubey/cappr/docs/source/future_research.rst

 Modern language models undergo two training stages: pretraining, and instruction training.
 When solving a classification task, it's tempting to lean on instruction-style prompts in combination with text generation.
-This combination works incredibly well for large, multi-GPU, proprietary models.
+This combination works incredibly well for multi-GPU, proprietary models.
 But what about open source ones?
 Perhaps there are untapped, smaller, or undertrained models which are not good at generating text from instructions, but are good at estimating probabilities.